hohav/peppi/README.md

     // print general info about the game println!("{:#?}", game);

-    // find the frames on which each player died let mut is_dead: Vec<_> = game.frames.ports.iter().map(|_| false).collect();
+    // example: find the frames on which each player died let mut is_dead: Vec<_> = game.frames.ports.iter().map(|_| false).collect();
     for frame_idx in 0..game.frames.id.len() {
         for (port_idx, port_data) in game.frames.ports.iter().enumerate() {